Glasgow City Integration Joint Board

 The key priorities include:

-- providing greater self-determination and choice
+- supporting greater self-determination and informed choice

 The Integration Joint Board directs the Council and Health Board to deliver community health and social care services in line with its Strategic Plan, and this is being done under the banner of the ‘Glasgow City Health and Social Care Partnership.’
 The Integration Joint Board also has responsibility for some services that are delivered across the entire NHS Greater Glasgow and Clyde Health Board area (for example, sexual health services).